+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 Yes, mountain gorilla tours in Uganda are worth the money, and below is the discussion about it:

-1. Mountain gorillas can’t survive in captivity- Therefore, a big portion of revenue from gorilla tracking in Uganda is used to conserve gorillas’ natural habitat.
+- Mountain gorillas can’t survive in captivity.
+Therefore, a large portion of revenue from gorilla tracking in Uganda is used to conserve gorillas’ natural habitat.

-2. Revenue from gorilla permits is used to pay park rangers- These people help to monitor and keep gorillas from poachers.
+- Revenue from gorilla permits is used to pay park rangers.
+These people help monitor and keep gorillas from poachers.

-The gorilla treks in Uganda for example, in Bwindi Impenetrable National Park involve passing through challenging terrains, a hilly and misty thick jungle as well as valleys.
+The gorilla treks in Uganda, for example, in Bwindi Impenetrable National Park involve passing through challenging terrain, a hilly and misty thick jungle, as well as valleys.

-You’re advised to do some physical exercise before taking your gorilla watching trip in Uganda.
-This applies even to the Rwanda gorilla trek in Volcanoes National Park.
+You’re advised to do some physical exercise before taking your gorilla-watching trip in Uganda.
+This applies even to the Rwanda gorilla trekking in Volcanoes National Park.

 Gorilla Trekking Rules and Regulations in Uganda

-While undertaking gorilla trekking in Uganda in all national parks, for instance, Bwindi national park, there’re gorilla tracking rules to follow.
+While undertaking gorilla trekking in Uganda in all national parks, for instance, Bwindi National Park, there are gorilla tracking rules to follow.
 These are set to protect the gorillas as well as visitors who visit them.

 These cut across even in Rwanda Volcanoes Park as well as Congo’s Virunga Park.